The Golden State is full of great places to boat, but there’s something extra special about California’s Lake Tahoe.

 (530) 541-6626

-• Tahoe Keys Marina & Yacht Club: Launch, land and lift your boat here.
-There is also a service area, yacht club, restaurant and slips with tons of activities.
+• Tahoe Keys Marina & Yacht Club: Launch, land, and lift your boat here.
+There is also a service area, yacht club, restaurant, and slips, which offer tons of activities.

 2435 Venice Drive East, South Lake Tahoe, CA 96150